1976 Swine Flu Vaccine

 In the months that followed, two things happened that turned public opinion against the vaccine program:

 The vaccine program was suspended in December 1976.
-One-quarter of the populated was vaccinated.
+One-quarter of the American population was vaccinated by this point.
 The program was never reinstated, and the head of the CDC was replaced.

 There are three questions here –